renup/Google_Image_Search/README.md

 ===================
 Create a google image iOS App

 Create a single page app that replicates a basic google image search.
-There should be a text field that accepts a search parameter and a way to display images from the resulting query.
-You can be creative with the display interface as time allows.
-If you want to only display 1 image, that is fine.
-If you want to create an animated image browser that uses the accelerometer to navigate or something crazy like that, go for it.
-The link below is a starter project that queries the Google API and displays the URL for the first image.
-You can feel free to use this, or start from scratch.
-Your project only needs to run in the simulator.
+There should be a searchbar that accepts a search parameter and a way to display images from the resulting query.

+One possible way is -  As you type the search string in search bar, the images result images for the search should display in the search tabelview in real time.
+Once you have the tableview filled with the resulting thumb images, the user should be able to pick one thumbnail and be able to see the full image in the detail view controller.

+Google api page:
 https://docs.google.com/file/d/0BxEf0s3fyHTMblRSOEdHYWROU1U/edit?usp=sharing&pli=1
 (You may need to go to file/download)